betterscientificsoftware/bssw-eb-docs/ContentStyleGuide/StylingCuratedContent.md

 # Overview of Style for Curated Content

-A Curated content is a brief article that highlights other web-based content/resources.
-The written article should describe why the CSE community might find value in the linked content.
+A Curated content article highlights other web-based content/resources.
+The brief written article should describe why the CSE community might find value in the linked content.
 A Curated content article can highlight the following 7 types of resources: (1) book, (2) organization, (3) publication, (4) tutorial, (5) web article, (6) webinar and (7) website.

 The following figure shows different parts of a curated content article.